-The Law Society of Upper Canada regulates the lawyers and paralegals of Ontario in the public interest.
+The Law Society of Ontario regulates the lawyers and paralegals of Ontario in the public interest.
 As part of that mandate, we have the authority to deal with a range of professional conduct matters relating to lawyers and licensed paralegals.

 In cases where a complaint against a lawyer or paralegal has been closed by staff in the former Complaints Resolution or Investigations Departments or by staff in the current Enforcement Departments, and you are dissatisfied with the result, you can apply to the Complaints Resolution Commissioner to review the case.